Wandering Bajans

 • Hooker Valley Track, Aoraki / Mount Cook National Park

-• Lake Tekapo — the turquoise lake, the church, the dark sky reserve
+• Lake Tekapo — the turquoise lake and dark sky reserve

 • The Catlins — wild coast, sea lions, almost no crowds